Freddie Freeman Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 22nd in MLB.

-- The Padres have the 16th-ranked team ERA across all MLB pitching staffs (4.37).
+- The Padres have a 4.27 team ERA that ranks 14th among all league pitching staffs.

-- The Padres rank 20th in baseball in home runs given up (40 total, 1.3 per game).
+- Padres pitchers combine to rank 19th in baseball in home runs surrendered (40 total, 1.2 per game).

-- The Padres are sending Darvish (1-2) to the mound to make his sixth start of the season.
-He is 1-2 with a 3.60 ERA and 34 strikeouts in 30 2/3 innings pitched.
+- The Padres will send Snell (1-4) to the mound for his seventh start of the season.
+He is 1-4 with a 5.59 ERA and 33 strikeouts through 29 2/3 innings pitched.

-- The righty last pitched on Sunday against the San Francisco Giants, when he went six innings, allowing four earned runs while giving up nine hits.
+- His last appearance was on Tuesday against the Cincinnati Reds, when the lefty went six innings, surrendering three earned runs while giving up eight hits.

-- The 36-year-old has a 3.60 ERA and 10.2 strikeouts per nine innings in five games this season, while giving up a batting average of .229 to his opponents.
+- In six games this season, the 30-year-old has a 5.59 ERA and 10.2 strikeouts per nine innings, while allowing a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.